UnnaturalLi/TCP-UDP-Framework-with-Reliable-UDP/README.md

             Factory_Demo factory_Demo = new Factory_Demo();
             if (!factory_Demo.Init())
             {
-                Logger.LogToTerminal("Fall to init Factory");
+                Logger.LogToTerminal("Fail to init Factory");
                 return;
             }
             TCPClient_Demo client = new TCPClient_Demo();
             if (!client.Init(new IPEndPoint(IPAddress.Parse("127.0.0.1"), 9888)))
             {
-                Logger.LogToTerminal("Fall to connect to the server");
+                Logger.LogToTerminal("Fail to connect to the server");
                 return;
             }
             client.SetReceivePacketIndex(0); //to use TCP, please set the packet index(refer to the factory)